 The side doors are large and easy to get in and out of, with large zipper pulls so they’re easy to find at night.
-The inner tent zippers along with those on the fly do have a tendency to snag though since the surround fabric is so light weight, so go slow and be gentle with them.
+The inner tent zippers along with those on the fly do have a tendency to snag though since the surrounding fabric is so lightweight, so go slow and be gentle with them.
 Side pockets at the head-end of the tent provide internal gear storage for small odds and end, while a ceiling pocket can be used with a headlamp to provide ambient light.

 One of the reasons, the Tiger Wall UL 2 is so lightweight stems from the use of a 15 denier nylon fabric, which is so thin that’s it virtually transparent.
 I don’t normally recommend using tents with footprints (they’re usually redundant weight) because tent floor fabrics are often fairly durable.
-But in this case I’d recommend one if you camp frequently on highly abrasive rock dust or tent sites that have lot of sharp organic matter on them.
+But in this case, I’d recommend one if you camp frequently on highly abrasive rock dust or tent sites that have a lot of sharp organic matter on them.

 There’s no need to buy a Big Agnes specific footprint for this and I’d recommend using a lighter weight piece of window insulation wrap instead.
 Cut it so it’s big enough to fit under the inner tent (under the part where you’ll be lying) and it will help protect the tent fabric from wearing through.
 I find it ironic that most ultralight cottage-gear manufacturers now have thicker more durable tent floors than Big Agnes, but then they have much more experience at manufacturing hard-wearing ultralight gear.